-The United States has recently implemented new and increased tariffs on a wide range of goods and materials imported from China and other governments, in addition to tariffs previously imposed.
-These goods may include products and applications, including ingredients we or our customers require for their products.
-In addition, these goods may include beta-alanine.
-Our ability to maintain or increase revenue from our beta-alanine patent estate depends on the availability of the raw material beta-alanine.
-In response, China and other governments have imposed and have announced plans to impose additional tariffs on certain American products if additional U.S. tariffs are imposed.
-Continuing or increased tariffs could have a material adverse effect on our customer's businesses, the availability of beta-alanine, and the cost of our products.
-While it is difficult to predict how existing and additional potential tariffs will be imposed, or how tariffs will impact our business, we believe the imposition of additional tariffs by the U.S. or other governments on products we or our customers offer for sale, or ingredients we use in the products we manufacture could adversely impact our offerings and customers, and such tariffs could have an adverse impact on the availability of raw materials we purchase including beta-alanine.
+The United States has implemented new and increased tariffs on a wide range of goods and materials imported from China and other governments, in addition to tariffs previously imposed.
+These goods may include products and applications, including ingredients we or our customers require for their products, including beta-alanine.
+Our ability to maintain or increase CarnoSyn® sales and licensing revenue depends on the availability of the raw material beta-alanine.
+In response, China and other governments have, or announced plans, to impose additional tariffs on certain American products if additional U.S. tariffs are imposed.
+Continuing or increased tariffs could have a material adverse effect on our customer's businesses, the availability of beta-alanine, and the cost of our other products.
+While it is difficult to predict whether or how existing and additional potential tariffs will be imposed, or how tariffs will impact our business, we believe the imposition of additional tariffs by the U.S. or other governments on products we or our customers offer for sale, or ingredients we use in the products we manufacture could adversely impact our offerings and our customers, and such tariffs could have an adverse impact on the availability of raw materials we purchase including beta-alanine.

-If so, this could adversely impact our ability to license our patents and trademarks, our ability to sell beta-alanine, and our customers' ability to compete in the market place, resulting in reduced demand for our products, and products we manufacture for our customers.
+Such results could adversely impact our ability to license our patents and trademarks, our ability to sell beta-alanine, and our customers' ability to compete in the market place, resulting in reduced demand for our products, and products we manufacture for our customers.
 Any of these events could have a material adverse effect on our business and results of operations.

 Our operating results will vary.
-We experienced declines in net sales and incurred losses in past years and there is no guarantee our sales will improve or we will earn a profit in future years.
+We experienced declines in net sales and incurred a loss in fiscal 2020 and there is no guarantee our sales will improve or we will earn a profit in future years.
 Fluctuations in our operating results may adversely affect the share price of our common stock.

-Our net sales increased during fiscal 2019 as compared to fiscal 2018, but there can be no assurance our net sales will continue to improve in the near term, or we will earn a profit in any given year.
-We have experienced net losses in the past and may incur losses in the future.
+Our net sales decreased during fiscal 2020 as compared to fiscal 2019, and there can be no assurance our net sales will improve in the near term, or we will earn a profit in any given year.
+We experienced a net loss in fiscal 2020 and may incur losses in the future.
 Our operating results may fluctuate from year to year and/or from quarter to quarter due to various factors including differences related to the timing of revenues and expenses for financial reporting purposes and other factors described in this report.
 At times, these fluctuations may be significant.
-We anticipate generating positive net income in fiscal 2020, although there is no assurance we will be able to do so.
+We anticipate generating positive net income in fiscal 2021, although there is no assurance we will be able to do so.
 Fluctuations in our operating results may adversely affect the share price of our common stock.